aubreymlj96/conflict-resolution/README.md

-All of this content added to the readme file has been added from my local git repository.
+I'll make these changes: All of this content added to the readme file has been added from my local git repository.